sbraicu/calisti_lab/02-visualise.md

 ![topology 1](images/topology_1.png)

 The nodes in the graph are services or workloads, while the arrows represent network connections between different services.
 This is based on Istio metrics retrieved from Prometheus.
-You can click and zoom into the services and note how the traffic protocols along with the RPS (requests per second) are also shown in the topology view.
+You can click and zoom into the services and note how the traffic protocols along with the requests per second(RPS) are also shown in the topology view.

-For certain services like MySQL and PostgreSQL, protocol-specific metrics normally not available in Istio are also shown, for example, sessions or transactions per second.

 We can easily observe the various microservices in the demo application: